Cease, White Sox top Twins 11-0 to win big series into break

 NEVER CEASING TO AMAZE

-Cease has been the rock of a rotation featuring past All-Star picks Johnny Cueto, Lucas Giolito and Lance Lynn, and the 26-year-old right-hander sure made a strong case for being included on the AL team this year by taking over the league lead in strikeouts.
+Cease has been the rock of a rotation featuring past All-Star picks Johnny Cueto, Lucas Giolito and Lance Lynn.
+He leads the AL in strikeouts.
 In his last 10 starts, Cease has logged 58 innings with 79 strikeouts and just 34 hits and three earned runs allowed.

+"I don't know how he's not in the All-Star game," designated hitter José Abreu said through a team translator.
+"It's crazy."

 WITH HONORS